 I’ve drooled over plenty of expensive facial oils and purchased a few facial oils too – but it’s nice to know that there’s a DIY alternative to what could be a very expensive facial oil habit.

-What is a Facial Oil?
+What is Facial Oil?

 I may receive commissions from purchases made through links in this article.
 Full Disclosure